Sell on your terms. No Fees - Any Condition

 Hiring a knowledgeable title company or a real estate attorney makes it easier to comply with the local and state laws regarding title transfer.
 In this transaction, dealing with property taxes and all existing liens is critically essential.

-These factors will perfectly transfer title when selling your house to your spouse in Glendale.
+These factors will perfectly transfer the title when selling your house to your spouse in Glendale.

 Legal Considerations for Spousal Real Estate Transactions